-Yet for the high-target industries we’ll talk about below, there’s an even higher risk profile and specific types of threats that businesses within these industries need to prepare for and protect against.
+Yet for the high-target industries, we’ll talk about below, there are an even higher risk profile and specific types of threats that businesses within these industries need to prepare for and protect against.

 Top Target Industries For Cyber Attack